MHA working with online platforms to remove content linked to criminal activities within 24 hours

 The number of reported scam cases involving online platforms more than doubled from 2021 to 2023, said Ms Sun.

-She was replying to a question by Ms Yeo Wan Ling (Pasir Ris-Punggol) on what measures the police were taking to regulate the use of online apps, including chat groups and messaging platforms, for illegal activities like the sale of prohibited drugs.
+She was replying to a question by Ms Yeo Wan Ling (Pasir Ris-Punggol GRC) on what measures the police were taking to regulate the use of online apps, including chat groups and messaging platforms, for illegal activities like the sale of prohibited drugs.

 While Ms Sun did not provide the number of scam cases involving online platforms in Parliament, the police said on Feb 18 in their annual scam figures that fraudsters contacted victims via social media in 13,725 cases in 2023 – up from 7,539 cases in 2022.